Prince Amedeo, Duke of Aosta: Education and early military career

 Amedeo was educated at St David's College, Reigate, Surrey, in England.
 He cultivated British mannerisms, spoke Oxford English, and even enjoyed the pastimes of fox hunting and polo.
-Amedeo entered the Nunziatella, the military academy in Naples, joined the Italian Royal Army (Regio Esercito) and fought with distinction in the artillery during World War I. He left the army in 1921 and traveled widely in Africa.
+Amedeo entered the Nunziatella, the military academy in Naples, joined the Italian Royal Army (Regio Esercito) and fought with distinction in the artillery during World War I. He left the army in 1921 and travelled widely in Africa.

 Amedeo subsequently rejoined the Italian armed forces and became a pilot.
 In 1932, he joined the Italian Royal Air Force (Regia Aeronautica).
-Amedeo served under Marshall Rodolfo Graziani and Libyan Governor Pietro Badoglio during later stages of the so-called "pacification of Libya" (1911 to 1932).
+Amedeo served under Marshal Rodolfo Graziani and Libyan Governor Pietro Badoglio during the later stages of the so-called "pacification of Libya" (1911 to 1932).
 Amedeo and his fellow airmen harried the Senussi forces of Omar Mukhtar from the sky.
 When hostilities in Libya came to an end in early 1932, much was made of the participation of the "Duke of Apulia" as the commander of the airmen who forced the Senussi to flee Libya and seek relief in Egypt.
 Amedeo, portrayed by the tall actor Sky du Mont, appears in several non-flying scenes with Graziani in the movie The Lion of the Desert, about the Italian conquest of Libya.

 On 4 July 1931, upon the death of his father, Amedeo became the Duke of Aosta.

 Viceroy and governor-general

 In 1937, after the Italian conquest of Ethiopia during the Second Italo-Abyssinian War, the Duke of Aosta replaced Marshal Graziani as Viceroy and as Governor-General of Italian East Africa.
 It was generally conceded that he was a vast improvement over Graziani.
-As Viceroy and Governor-General, the Duke of Aosta was also the Commander-in-Chief of all Italian military forces in Eritrea, Ethiopia, and Somaliland.
+As Viceroy and Governor-General, he was also the Commander-in-Chief of all Italian military forces in Eritrea, Ethiopia, and Somaliland.